 As the name suggests, this involves organizing tasks based on which brings the maximum business value, at the beginning as well as throughout the duration of the project.

-This is why prioritization frameworks are a key part of agile product management and Scrum.
+This is why prioritization frameworks, such as Weighted Shortest Job First (WSJF), are a key part of agile product management and Scrum.